exercism/rust/concepts/floating-point-numbers/about.md

 Trait-based casting is slightly more involved, but safer: conversion traits are only implemented where they are safe.
 For example, [`f32`](https://doc.rust-lang.org/std/primitive.f32.html) implements `From<u8>`, `From<u16>`, `From<i8>`, and `From<i16>`: any value representable by any of these types is guaranteed to be representable in an `f32`.
 It can be used like `f32::from(expr)`, or `expr.into()`, where `expr` resolves to one of those types.

-When converting floating-point values `as`-casting is often preferred simply because of the relative scarcity of trait-based cast implemementations.
+When converting floating-point values `as`-casting is often preferred simply because of the relative scarcity of trait-based cast implementations.
 As of Oct 2020, `TryFrom` is not implemented for floating-point numbers. `as`-casting from `f32` to `f64` is lossless.
 The reverse is lossy, but has a defined casting protocol intended to minimize loss.